Tomoki Kitamura

 Many of his recent activities and interpretations also centre around contemporary music, while drawing inspiration from his interest in historical performance practice.
 His performances of the works by Cage, Holliger, Nono, Takemitsu, Hosokawa, among others, have met with great acclaim, and a special recital programme he curated in 2022, exploring the piano music of Japanese composers from the 1950s and ‘70s, was awarded the Keizo Saji Prize - the most authoritative music prize of this genre in Japan.

 Kitamura studied piano with Prof. Kei Itoh, Prof. Ewa Pobłocka, and Prof. Rainer Becker.
-After receiving his Diplom with the Distinction from Universität der Künste Berlin in 2017, he continued his research focusing on historical interpretation practice with Prof. Jesper Christensen at Hochschule für Musik und Darstellende Kunst Frankfurt am Main.
+After receiving his Diplom with the Distinction from Universität der Künste Berlin in 2017, he continued his research focusing on historical interpretation practice with Prof. Jesper Christensen at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main.